-In recent years, afrodancing has grown in popularity not just in Africa but also in other parts of the world, such as India.
-Many people are still inexperienced with the Afro dance’s origin in India and its growth over the years; however, we are going to dive deeply into the history of the Afro dance in India as well as its cultural evolution in this article.
+In recent years, Afro-dancing has grown in popularity not just in Africa but also in other parts of the world, such as India.
+Many people are still inexperienced with the Afro dance’s origin in India and its growth over the years; however, we are going to dive deeply into the history of Who Started Afro-dance in India in this article.

 What is Afro dance?